filipsnastins/concurrency-control-with-dynamodb/README.md

 DynamoDB doesn't provide pessimistic locking out of the box; however, the implementation is straightforward.
 The example implementation is in the [src/database_locks/pessimistic_lock.py](src/database_locks/pessimistic_lock.py), and the tests are in [tests/database_locks/test_dynamodb_pessimistic_lock.py](tests/database_locks/test_dynamodb_pessimistic_lock.py).

+> [!NOTE]
+> Your database might already implement pessimistic locking out of the box,
+> so you don't need to write your own implementation.
+> For example, see the [Two-Phase Lock with Relational Databases](#two-phase-lock-with-relational-databases),
+> and check your databases documentation.

 ```python
 from database_locks import DynamoDBPessimisticLock